open-revolution/openrevolution/content/news/diane-coyle-review-of-open-revolution.md

 > I’ve been dipping into a new ... book by Rufus Pollock, The Open Revolution.
 I'm not great at reading whole books online, hence the dipping.
 What I've read, though, I really like.
 It states: ...

-She makes a lot of good points which I thought worth responding to in a bit of detail as it helped clarifies some key points.
-As the comment is yet to show up on her site I'm also posting it here.
+She has a lot of good observations which I thought worth responding to in a bit of detail as it helps clarify some key points.
+I'm posting it here as well as on her site.

 ## Comments on Professor Coyle's Post